HashLips/hashlips_art_engine/README.md

 npm install
 ```

+### Canvas Prerequisites
+Canvas requires Cairo and Pango (which are OS level dependencies) to be installed before
+Please refer to the latest installation instructions for canvas [located here](https://www.npmjs.com/package/canvas)
+_Note: running your generation script in docker will automatically do this for you_
 ## Usage ℹ️

+### Configuration
 Create your different layers as folders in the 'layers' directory, and add all the layer assets in these directories.
 You can name the assets anything as long as it has a rarity weight attached in the file name like so: `example element#70.png`.
 You can optionally change the delimiter `#` to anything you would like to use in the variable `rarityDelimiter` in the `src/config.js` file.

 Once you have all your layers, go into `src/config.js` and update the `layerConfigurations` objects `layersOrder` array to be your layer folders name in order of the back layer to the front layer.